Nidhee3/task-management/README.md

 | Frontend | http://localhost:3000 |
 | Backend API | http://localhost:8080 |

 To stop: `docker compose down`

-To stop and delete the database volume too: `docker compose down -v`
+To stop and delete the database volume: `docker compose down -v`

 ---

 ## Environment Variables

 Create a `.env` file in the project root.
 This file is in `.gitignore` and will not be committed.
 ```env
 MYSQL_ROOT_PASSWORD=yourpassword
 APP_JWT_SECRET=your-base64-encoded-secret